-Timer/Event Counter 1
+Timer/Event Counter

-operate until overflow occurs (a Timer/Event Counter 0/1 reloading will occur at the same time).
-When the Timer/Event Counter 0/1 (reading TMR0/TMR1) is read, the clock will be blocked to avoid errors.
-As clock blocking may results in a counting error, this must be taken into consideration by the programmer.
+In the case of timer/event counter OFF condition, writing data to the timer/event counter preload register will also reload that data to the timer/event counter.
+But if the timer/event counter is turned on, data written to it will only be kept in the timer/event counter preload register.
+The timer/event counter will still operate until overflow occurs (a timer/event counter reloading will occur at the same time).
+When the timer/event counter (reading TMR) is read, the clock will be blocked to avoid errors.
+As clock blocking may result in a counting error, this must be taken into consideration by the programmer.